CJack-60/citydao-design-system/README.md

-# citydao-design-system
+## CityDAO design system

-Working with [storybook](https://storybook.js.org/) to create a design system x component library for the CityDAO
+Working with [storybook](https://storybook.js.org/) to create a design system x component library for the CityDAO.